awsdocs/amazon-rekognition-developer-guide/doc_source/faces-detect-images.md

    This example displays the estimated age range for detected faces, and lists various facial attributes\.
 Change the value of `photo` to the image file name\.
 Change the value of `bucket` to the Amazon S3 bucket where the image is stored\.

+   If you are using TypeScript definitions, you may need to use `import AWS from 'aws-sdk'` instead of `const AWS = require('aws-sdk')`, in order to run the program with Node\.js\.
+You can consult the [AWS SDK for Javascript](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/) for more details\.
+Depending on how you have your configurations set up, you also may need to specify your region with `AWS.config.update({region:region});`\.

    ```
    //Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
    //PDX-License-Identifier: MIT-0 (For details, see https://github.com/awsdocs/amazon-rekognition-developer-guide/blob/master/LICENSE-SAMPLECODE.)